scionproto/scion/doc/ControlPlanePKI.md

 #### AS Certificate
 - __IA__: String.
 ISD and AS identifiers of the entity that signed the certificate.
-- __CertificateVersion__: The certificate version of the Issuer certificate.
+- __CertificateVersion__: 64-bit unsigned integer.
+The certificate version of the Issuer certificate.

 #### Issuer Certificate
 - __IA__: String.
 ISD and AS identifiers of the entity that signed the certificate.
 The issuer must be in the same ISD as the subject.
-- __KeyVersion__: The online key version of the issuing AS in the TRC.
+- __KeyVersion__: 64-bit unsigned integer.
+The online key version of the issuing AS in the TRC.

 ### Example of an AS Certificate Payload